-A delightful small town that hosts some of the best baroque monuments of Sicily
+Discover Noto, a delightful small town that hosts some of the best baroque monuments of the entire Sicily

 A UNESCO Heritage site, Noto is a destination not to be missed in your Sicily tour.

-Second stop: Noto’s cathedral, which rises impressively above Corso Vittorio Emmanuele and is approached by a wide and graceful flight of steps.
+Noto’s cathedral rises impressively above Corso Vittorio Emmanuele and is approached by a wide and graceful flight of steps.
 Its dome collapsed in 1996 due to another earthquake, but has now been perfectly restored.

 The monument is made of the same limestone which makes all monuments in Noto, and that over time gradually becomes golden-colored, especially at sunset.